taligentx/dscKeybusInterface/README.md

   - Updated: Virtual keypad writes
       * `write()` for multiple keys can now be set to block until the write is complete with an optional parameter if the char array is ephemeral
       * Checking `writeReady` is typically no longer needed in the sketch, the library will block if a previous write is in progress - this can be checked if the sketch needs to wait until the library can perform a nonblocking write
+  - Updated: `HomeAssistant-MQTT` sketch now includes night arm and for esp8266/esp32 includes a sensor with partition status messages
   - Updated: Expanded partition state processing to improve panel state detection at startup
   - Deprecated: `handlePanel()` is now `loop()`
   - Bugfix: Resolved keypad aux/panic key, AC power, and battery status on PC585/PC1555MX